kika1s1/CoClinic/README.md

   - Patients can interact with an AI chatbot for initial triage and symptom analysis.
   - The chatbot can answer common health-related questions and recommend whether a patient should consult a doctor.

-- **Appointment Scheduling & Management**:
-  - Patients can schedule in-person or virtual appointments based on doctor availability.
-  - Doctors can manage their schedules, view upcoming appointments, and send reminders.

 - **Online Consultations (chat)**:
   - Secure live chat for comprehensive consultations.

+- **Admin Dashboard**:
+  - Admins can monitor user activity, manage user role

 ## Features that  implemented if time permit
-- **Admin Dashboard**:
-  - Admins can monitor user activity, manage user roles, and generate platform reports.
 - **Billing and Payment Integration**:
   - Patients can view their bills, make payments, and download invoices.
   - Integrated payment gateway for seamless transactions.